-We are so excited to begin a spiritual journey with Rabbi Rachel Kort.
-Check out some of the photos from the Welcome Barbecue that we held in her honor in late July, 2018.
+Rabbi Rachel Kort arrived at Temple Beth Or in the Summer of 2018.
+Check out some of the photos from the Welcome Barbecue that we held in her honor.

 Rabbi Kort received her MA in Hebrew Literature, MA in Religious Education and was ordained from Hebrew Union College-Jewish Institute of Religion (HUC-JIR).
 Also through HUC-JIR, Rabbi Kort is a Mandel Fellow, which has provided her with intensive study in vision-driven institutions and leadership.